dcuartielles/serialmidi/README.md

 5. If it is not working, try `--debug` option.
 It will dump all incoming / outgoing MIDI messages.
 Or create an issue on the GitHub page.

-### Tested environment
+## Tested environment
 - Tested with OS X Catalina with ESP32 board, and Windows10 with loopMIDI.

-### Other notes
+## Disclaimer
-- It's made for my ESP32 based synthesizer, so I tested MIDI IN a lot, but MIDI OUT.
-MIDI OUT message processing might have some bugs.
-Please let me know if you find it.
+- It's originally made for a DIY ESP32-based synthesizer, MIDI IN has been extensively tested, but MIDI OUT might throw some errors.